juri117/py-skyrc-charger/README.md

 # py skyrc charger

 this package allows to interface with skyrc chargers using the usb-connection as a more flexible replacement for the *Charge Master* software.
+This library was created by reverse engineering the protocol and does not support the complete set of functions yet.

 ## supported devices